-Placement
+7. Placement

-Describe criteria used to determine placement of refugees throughout a network which guarantees quality, language-appropriate R&P services for arriving refugees of diverse backgrounds.
+Describe criteria used to determine placement of refugees throughout a network which prioritizes quality, language-appropriate R&P services for arriving refugees of diverse backgrounds, and which positions them to succeed and integrate in the United States.
 Identify the indicators used to evaluate other key placement factors such as community support and the best interest of the refugee.
+Include specific reference to evidence-based research that informs your placement strategies and mechanisms and detail how they guide and impact placement.

-Explain where significant increases or decreases in placement are expected in FY 2022.
+If applicable, explain where significant increases or decreases in placement are expected in FY 2023.
+Please describe strategies for growing placement capacity in following years.
 Describe the applicant's efforts to respond to variable arrival patterns while ensuring the required level of service to all refugees.
-Note that the FY 2022 affiliate placement radius for all cases will be 100 miles within the same state, except for those cases served via remote placement or for which PRM has granted a placement exception.
+Describe how the state refugee coordinator, state refugee health coordinator, and other local service providers are consulted in the placement planning process and strategy.

-Network Monitoring
+8. Network Monitoring

-Applicants should describe monitoring of affiliate offices and sub-offices to include number of staff, duration of trips, and cost effectiveness.
+Applicants should describe monitoring of affiliates and sub-offices, and community partners if applicable, to include number of staff, duration of trips, and cost effectiveness.
 If desk monitoring is used, describe the circumstances and process.
 Explain the applicant's process and timeframes for ensuring that corrective actions taken (in response to PRM monitoring, agency monitoring, and beneficiary feedback) result in final program compliance.

-Network Training
+9. Network Training

 Describe the overall network training strategy and how proposed activities will strengthen R&P service delivery.
 Include the purpose of each training activity, its frequency, desired outcomes, and mechanisms for ensuring appropriate staff receive the training, and how training effectiveness will be measured.
-Applicants should specify how monitoring trends will impact training plans for FY 2022.
+Applicants should specify how monitoring trends will impact training plans.
 Justify the cost effectiveness of the training mode being employed, i.e., conferences, distance learning, webinars.
 Clearly establish the need for any proposed in-person trainings or conferences versus other modes of training.

-Applicants with existing programs should list network training activities related to R&P that took place, or are expected to take place, in FY 2021.
-Note the number of staff who attended each training (distinguish between headquarters and affiliate staff), and explain how the effectiveness of the training was measured.
+Applicants with existing programs should list network training activities related to R&P that took place, or are expected to take place, in FY 2022.
+Note the number of staff who attended each training (distinguish between national management and affiliate staff) and explain how the effectiveness of the training was measured.

-Placement of Refugees with U.S. Ties Outside Affiliates' Radii -- Remote Placement (additional 2 page maximum)
+10. Placement of Refugees Outside Affiliates' Radii -- Remote Placement, if applicable (additional 2 page maximum)